CTFEDs/FutureFriendlyUXWorkshop/workshop-structure.md

 ## 1:00 pm

-* **Table talk** (15m): on big bits of paper, write down changes in the tech landscape in the past few years.
+* **Table talk** (10m): on big bits of paper, write down changes in the tech landscape in the past few years.
 Guidelines will be up on the wall, to be revealed later.
+* **Discussion**: change in the tech landscape.
 * **Presentation** (15m): Future Friendly User Experience.
 * **Discussion** (30m): we'll look at some popular Patterns (A4 prints, stuck up on the wall) and discuss what Problems they might have (what assumptions are we making?) and what Principles we might apply to fix them.